RodFireProductions/Lil-Ref/readme.md

 To-Do
 - [ ] Make gallery and permissions a separate tab
 - [ ] Make a way to display a group of widgets with a certain tag
+- [ ] Create better home page and other useful pages

 ## Set Up Locally